life4ddr/LIFE4DDR-mobile-ng/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop (JVM), Server.
+# LIFE4DDR Mobile App

+This is the repository for the LIFE4DDR mobile apps.
+This app is written in Compose Multiplatform and is the result of migrating the old LIFE4DDR codebase into a more modern Kotlin stack.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: